sigp/serenity-benches/README.md

 We found it useful to consider rewards and penalties as a map against `state.validator_balances`.
 This allowed us to very easily use [rayon](https://github.com/rayon-rs/rayon) to do this map concurrently.
-I imagine most other languages have an equivalent library.
 The specification is well designed for this purpose -- updating one validator's balance only mutates state related to that validator.

 Where we found speed improvements:

 - Processing the validator rewards in parallel (as mentioned earlier).
-- Obviously, removing all `O(n^2)` time blow-ups.
-This means using hashsets for checking if a validator is a member of some subset of validators.
-- Replacing multiple calls to `inclusion_distance` with a single iteration over `previous_epoch_attestations` which produces a map of `ValidatorIndex -> SlotIncluded`.
-This shaved ~1.5 seconds from per-epoch processing.
+This
+- Removing all `~O(n^2)` time blow-ups like `inclusion_distance`.

 ### Per-Block Processing

-All notable gains here were from introducing concurrency where hashing or signature verification is involved.
+Most notable gains here were from introducing concurrency where hashing or signature verification is involved.

 We found a ~50% increase in
 processing `AttesterSlashings` by first verifying all `SlashableAttestations` in parallel before verifying each `AttesterSlashing`.

+We found some difficulties in quickly generating a `HashMap` for checking that some pubkey already exists in the validator registry.
+We found that going from our BLS libraries object into bytes (for hashing) was rather slow.
+As such, we now maintain a `PublicKey -> ValidatorIndex` map alongside the state.

 # Details

 ## Per-Epoch Processing

-## `calculate_active_validator_indices`

-#### Benching Setup

-Function is run with the following inputs:

-- All validators are active.

-#### Function Description

-1. Iterates the validator registry and returns all active validators.

-## `calculate_current_total_balance`

-#### Benching Setup

-Function is run with the following inputs:

-- All validators are active.

-#### Function Description

-1. Iterates validator balances and sums the effective balances for each active validator (active validators is pre-computed).

-## `calculate_previous_total_balance`

-#### Benching Setup

-Function is run with the following inputs:

-- All validators are active.

-#### Function Description

-1. Determines the active validators for the previous epoch.
-1. Iterates validator balances and sums the effective balances for each active validator.

 ## `process_eth1_data`